LANG 2039 The Short Story: Nineteenth Century Women’s Writing

 On successful completion of this subject, students should be able to:

-4. Work effectively with other students on team tasks.
+4. Work effectively with other students on classroom team tasks

-6. Work independently to organise, plan and deliver a critically-informed research essay.
+6. Work independently to organise, plan and deliver a critically-informed research essay relating to nineteenth-century women’s writing.

 Subject Content

-The intellectual, cultural, critical and publishing contexts of nineteenth-century women's short fiction
+2. The intellectual, cultural, critical and publishing contexts of nineteenth-century women's short fiction.

-The uncertainties of home, colonialism and empire in women's short fiction in the nineteenth century
+6. The uncertainties of home, colonialism and empire in women's short fiction in the nineteenth century.

 Assessment